Howaya! In the guide below, you’ll find a shed-load of the best things to do in Killarney.

 Hop into our guide to the Carrauntoohil hike if you’d like a full breakdown of the most popular route up Ireland’s highest mountain.

-Post-Adventure Things to do in Killarney Town
+What to do in Killarney at night

 So, you’ve had your fill of adventure and you’re looking for food, music, pints, and some places to kick-back and relax.